"If that's a role model, then good night"

 Criticism of the CSU: DeSantis is taking action against sexual minorities in Florida

 In the USA Ron DeSantis is considered the spearhead of the Republican anti-LGBTQ movement.
 Just recently, Florida did Prohibit teaching about sexual orientation or gender identity expanded.
 With a few exceptions, the regulation applies up to and including the twelfth grade.
-In addition, as part of his “anti-woke agenda” the 44-year-old Collect data from trans people studying – several organizations are now even warning before a trip to the “Sunshine state”.
+In addition, as part of his “anti-woke agenda” the 44-year-old Collect data from trans people studying – meanwhile several organizations even warn before a trip to the “Sunshine state”.

 Queer Commissioner Lehmann told that RNDthat DeSantis’ laws are “an acute threat” to minorities.
 The Republican is not a role model, but a deterrent example of how human rights are endangered even in democracies.
 “Did the CSU also talk to him about it?”
 Lehmann asked.